BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 - [Secrets can be encrypted at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/)

-- With RBAC, we can authorize a user to access configmaps, but not secrets
+- With RBAC, we can authorize a user to access ConfigMaps, but not Secrets

   (since they are two different kinds of resources)